 \smallskip

-command is equivalent to
+The \smallskip command is equivalent to

-where smallskipamount
+\vspace{smallskipamount} where smallskipamount is

 determined by the document class.

-fill command produces a rubber length which can
+The \vfill fill command produces a rubber length which can

 stretch or shrink vertically.